TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Git
    The same applies as for docker.
-Use Git unless you explicitly mean the command line command git.
+Use Git unless you explicitly mean the command line command git. reST
-Introduction Package
-   Example: "The *Introduction Package* is a complete, fully operational" reST
-   This is the official abbreviation for reStructuredText Site Package see :ref:`t3sitepackage:start`
+   This is the official abbreviation for reStructuredText TYPO3
-TYPO3
    TYPO3 is always spelled TYPO3.